Fresh oregano

 2 cups coarsely grated mozzarella cheese (about 8 ounces)

-Directions:
+- Directions:

-Pour off all but 1 tablespoon fat from skillet and add 1 tablespoon olive oil, white mushrooms, and salt and pepper to taste.
+Pour off all but 1 tablespoon fat from the skillet and add 1 tablespoon olive oil, white mushrooms, and salt and pepper to taste.

-Cook white mushrooms over moderate heat, stirring, until all liquid given off is evaporated and add to sausage.
-Add remaining tablespoon olive oil to skillet and cook onion with garlic, rosemary, red pepper flakes, and salt and pepper to taste until softened.
+- Add remaining tablespoon olive oil to skillet and cook onion with garlic, rosemary, red pepper flakes, and salt and pepper to taste until softened.

 Stir in bell peppers and tomatoes and cook, covered, over moderately low heat, stirring occasionally, until peppers are very soft, about 20 minutes.